 Passionate Commitment to Excellence

-On the other hand, when you fully and whole-heartedly embrace your child’s violin study, your child perceives your dedication and puts forth their best effort.
-Also, when you choose to bring passion to your role in this endeavor, you will expect nothing less than your own highest-quality attention, organization, and creativity as you nurture their musical study.
+On the other hand, when you fully and whole-heartedly embrace your child’s violin experience, your child perceives your dedication and puts forth their best effort.
+By bringing passion to your role in this endeavor, you will expect nothing less than your own highest-quality attention, organization, and creativity as you nurture their musical study.

 When passion and hard work come together, excellent results naturally arise.
 Years from now, your child will have attained impressive technical and artistic skill.
 Along with this come other skills which benefit them in every area of life: focused listening, the ability to control their attention, observation of tiny details, patience, perseverance, and the essence of their own humanity.
 These inner capacities will equip them to excel in disciplines from writing to engineering to medicine.